Clerkenwell explosion: Aftermath

-This bombing enraged the British public, souring relations between England and Ireland and causing a panic over the Fenian threat.
+This bombing enraged the British public, souring relations between Britain and Ireland and causing a panic over the Fenian threat.
 The radical, Charles Bradlaugh, condemned the incident in his newspaper the National Reformer as an act "calculated to destroy all sympathy, and to evoke the opposition of all classes".
 The bombing had a traumatic effect on British working-class opinion.
 Karl Marx, then living in London, observed:The London masses, who have shown great sympathy towards Ireland, will be made wild and driven into the arms of a reactionary government.
 One cannot expect the London proletarians to allow themselves to be blown up in honour of Fenian emissaries.

 A cartoon by John Tenniel published in Punch magazine on 28 December 1867 shows the "Fenian Guy Fawkes" sitting on a barrel of gunpowder with a lighted match, surrounded by innocent women and children.

 The day before the explosion, the Prime Minister Benjamin Disraeli, had banned all political demonstrations in London in an attempt to put a stop to the weekly meetings and marches that were being held in support of the Fenians, with a similar vice-regal declaration in Ireland.
 Disraeli had feared that the ban might be challenged, but the explosion had the effect of turning public opinion in his favour.
 After the explosion, he advocated the suspension of the Habeas Corpus Act in Britain, as was already the case in Ireland, and wider security measures were introduced.
 Thousands of special constables were enlisted to assist the police.

 The Metropolitan Police formed a Special Irish Branch at Scotland Yard in March 1883, initially as a small section of the Criminal Investigation Department, to monitor Fenian activity.
 Queen Victoria, reportedly irritated that only one man was convicted for the bombing, wrote to Home Secretary Gathorne Hardy observing that she was "beginning to wish" that perpetrators of such crimes "be lynch-lawed on the spot".